 The Counseling Center/Human Rights Center is bound by a strict ethical and legal code of conduct to protect your rights to confidentiality.
-No information, either written or oral, is released to anyone without your prior written consent.
+No information, either written or oral, is released to anyone in a case of emergency or without your prior consent.